The Wild Duck: Premiere

-The Wild Duck premiered 9 January 1885 at Den Nationale Scene, Bergen, Norway.
+The Wild Duck premiered on 9 January 1885 at Den Nationale Scene, Bergen, Norway.

+On 8 November 1894, the first English translation of The Wild Duck by William Archer was performed at the Novelty Theatre in London, England.
+The play's first performance in the UK was well-received, and it further contributed to Ibsen's growing reputation as a prominent playwright in English-speaking countries.

 Broadway

-Produced by Arthur Hopkins, the first English-language production of The Wild Duck opened March 11, 1918, at the Plymouth Theatre in New York City.
+Produced by Arthur Hopkins, the first English-language production of The Wild Duck opened on March 11, 1918, at the Plymouth Theatre in New York City.
 The three-act drama ran through April 1918.